allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 ### JVM
 Marathon is written in Scala and runs on the Java Virtual Machine.
-It's default settings are modest.
-Take a look at GC and heap usage metrics and if you see Marathon spends much time in GC or you can't see a razor shape on your heap utilization graph, check your GC and heap settings.
+It’s default settings are modest.
+Take a look at GC and heap usage metrics and if you see Marathon spends much time in GC or you can’t see a razor shape on your heap utilization graph, check your GC and heap settings.
 There are many talks and tutorials on tuning a JVM.
 Finally we are running Marathon on 16 CPU VMs with 6 GB of heap.

 ### Zookeeper
 Marathon uses [Zookeeper](https://zookeeper.apache.org/)
-as it's primary data storage.
+as it’s primary data storage.
 Zookeeper is a key value store focused more on data consistency then availability.
 One of the disadvantages of Zookeeper is that it doesn’t work well with huge objects.
 If stored objects are getting bigger,